-Open-plan lounge, bar, restaurant (closed for lunch Mon, Tues Easter–Sept), free Wi-Fi, in-room TV, civil wedding licence, waterside terrace (alfresco dining), parking permits supplied.
+open-plan lounge, bar, restaurant, free Wi-Fi, in-room TV, civil wedding licence, terrace, parking permits supplied.

 ‘relaxed’ at mealtimes.